Sasakino Station

-Sasakino Station (笹木野駅, Sasakino-eki) is a railway station on the Ōu Main Line in the city of Fukushima, Fukushima Prefecture, Japan, operated by East Japan Railway Company (JR East).
+Sasakino Station (笹木野駅, Sasakino-eki) is a railway station on the Ōu Main Line in the city of Fukushima, Fukushima Prefecture, Japan, operated by the East Japan Railway Company (JR East).
+The station is served by Yamagata Line local trains and is located 3.8 km from the line’s terminus at Fukushima Station.
+Although Yamagata Shinkansen services operate on the same tracks, they pass through the station without stopping.